 A summary by Vanguard Investments of the key points covered in Rice Warner’s Underinsurance in Australia 2017 report shows that if Australian families had to call on their life insurance policy, half of them would find only 47% of their family’s basic needs, or 28% of the amount required to maintain their family’s standard of living, was covered.

 Even more concerning: the median level of income protection would only meet 21% of needs.
 That figure drops to 14% for the average total permanent disability cover.

 Life Insurance can be tailored to suit each and every Australian life.

 That can mean taking into account your age, life stage, leisure pursuits and life goals.
 It can also consider the amount of debt you carry (including property), the number of dependents you have, your current earnings and the life you envision for you and your family.

 TAL Life Insurance can also be designed to address the things life can throw at you – be it a temporary illness or injury, a chronic condition or terminal illness.

-You can use our TAL CoverBuilder to select the right combination of Life Insurance, Income Protection, Total Permanent Disability (TPD) and Recovery (trauma) Insurance, for you to ensure you're not only one of the Australians who holds life insurance, but that your cover will be sufficient, should you ever need to call on it.
+You can use our TAL CoverBuilder to select the right combination of Life Insurance, Income Protection, Total Permanent Disability (TPD) and Critical Illness (trauma) Insurance, for you to ensure you're not only one of the Australians who holds life insurance, but that your cover will be sufficient, should you ever need to call on it.